Danusia Francis

-Junior career
+Gymnastics career

 2009

 In July, Francis competed at the British Championships in Guildford, United Kingdom.
 She placed second in the all around final with a score of 53.650.
 In event finals, she placed first on uneven bars scoring 13.650, joint first on balance beam scoring 13.600, and first on floor scoring 13.700.

-Senior career

 2010

 In July, Francis competed at the British Championships in Guildford, United Kingdom.
 She placed third in the all around with a score of 55.350.
 Francis said, "I'm extremely happy.
 I've had a bit of a difficult run in with a few injuries so to be able to compete here in the first place was great, and gave me a chance to see where I stand compared to some of the other gymnasts.
 Having missed out on the Europeans, it was good to show the home crowd what I can do and win a medal."